 Researcher Access to Social Media Data, Berkeley Technology Law Journal (forthcoming) (with C. Morten and G. Nicholas)

 The Great Regulatory Dodge, Harvard Journal of Law and Technology (forthcoming) (with H. Nissenbaum and K. Strandburg)

 Technology & Society*

-The Promise and Limits of Lawfulness: Inequality, Law, and the Techlash (currently under review)
+The Promise and Limits of Lawfulness: Inequality, Law, and the Techlash, Journal of Social Computing (Forthcoming 2022)

 Law and Adversarial Machine Learning, Conference on Neural Information Processing Systems 2018, Workshop on Security in Machine Learning (NeurIPS) (2018) (with R. Shankar, D. O’Brien, and K. Albert).

 *In computer science, conferences are the primary publishing venues.
 These papers undergo double-blind peer review and are published within conference proceedings as full papers equivalent to journal publications other fields.

 “Everyone should decide how their digital data are used—not just tech companies,” Nature, July 2021.

 “Data Relations,” Logic Magazine, Issue 13: Distribution, May 2021.